rcompos/kubespray-and-pray/README.md

     Run ansible playbook on all GlusterFS members to install kernel modules and glusterfs client.
 The playbook  will be run against the `gluster` inventory group.
 Run command from _kubespray-and-pray_ directory.

     `$ ansible-playbook pray-for-gluster.yml`

-## Post Install ##

-The initial deploy of Kubernetes add-on registry will fail due to lack of persistent storage.

-Run from **master** or with appropriate _~/.kube/config_, delete the failed registry PVC and replica set (registry-v2.x).

-    # kubectl delete -n kube-system replicaset registry-v2.6
-    # kubectl delete -n kube-system pvc registry-pvc

-From the __control node__, re-run pray-for-cluster.sh to re-deploy the docker registry.
-Then re-run _dashboard_permissive.yml_ to allow permissive access again.

 ## Validation ##